The Best Home Barista Espresso Machine & Grinder Setups

 The main benefit of this as you’ll see if you watch my comparison videos is, in my humble opinion, the steam ready time, shot ready time after steaming, and milk steaming speed.

-The Pro has a 4 hole steam tip vs the single hole tip on the express, which likewise assists with the faster milk steaming, however the long and short of it is that if you’re creating milkies, you’ll have your coffee quicker.
+The Pro has a 4 hole steam tip vs the single hole tip on the express, which also helps with the faster milk steaming, but the long and short of it is that if you’re making milkies, you’ll have your coffee quicker.

 From the tests I did, 37 seconds quicker, including the time saved waiting for steam to be ready, and the faster steaming time, even though that doesn’t account for the Pro being ready to pull a shot again after steaming milk so it’s probably a little more than this if you’re making back to back coffees.